Giving to CSEAS

 Indonesian Studies at UC Berkeley has a distinguished history that features a number of prominent scholars over the decades, such as Clive Day, Clifford Geertz and Daniel Lev.
 The Indonesia Fund itself grew out of donations given to CSEAS in 2001 in memory of the late John Holdridge, former Ambassador to Singapore (1975-78) and Indonesia (1983-86).

 Currently, the campus is home to several faculty with long-standing research interests in Indonesia including Nancy Lee Peluso (Henry J. Vaux Distinguished Professor of Forest Policy in the College of Natural Resources), Ben Brinner (Professor of Music), Sylvia Tiwon (Associate Professor of South and Southeast Asian Studies), and Jeffrey Hadler (Associate Professor of South and Southeast Asian Studies).
-In addition, the Department of Music provides a home to Gamelan Sari Raras, the Javanese gamelan ensemble directed by Midiyanto, and a Balinese gamelan ensemble, under the director of Prof. Ben Brinner and Dr. Lisa Gold.
+In addition, the Department of Music provides a home to Gamelan Sari Raras, the Javanese gamelan ensemble directed by Midiyanto, and a Balinese gamelan ensemble, organized by Dr. Lisa Gold.
 Both ensembles perform regularly during the year, with classes offered also in the fall and spring semesters.

 As part of its Indonesian Studies Initiative, CSEAS is seeking to secure donor support for a number of Indonesia-related programs, including establishing an endowed Chair in Indonesian Studies to support faculty research and course development, funding fellowships for graduate students from Indonesia to pursue degree programs at UC Berkeley, and promoting academic exchange between Indonesian universities and UC Berkeley through support for short-term visiting scholars and for conferences and workshops.